 |OCI Session||Start Date||End Date|

 All currently enrolled, degree-seeking Georgetown University undergraduates and some graduate students from select programs may participate in the on-campus interviewing (OCI) program.
-Please contact a member of our recruiting team with any questions regarding students with special circumstances, such as study abroad.

 Use of Interview Space

 The Cawley Career Education Center will arrange interviews in our 10-room interview suite and reserve additional space if available.
 Interview space will be provided free of charge to employers who facilitate their on-campus interview process for Georgetown students via our Hoya Career Connection (HCC) system.

 Fees will apply for employers who cancel a room reservation less than 14 days prior to their scheduled on-campus interview.
 The fee will be $100 per room.

 To ensure that students have equal access to employers, the Cawley Career Education Center requires that all second-round interviews accommodate the student’s classes and previously scheduled first-round interviews.
 Students should not be asked, nor be expected to, cancel a first-round interview or miss a class to attend a second-round interview.
 Without exception, employers must offer alternative dates, without negative consequences, for a second-round interview if the date originally offered by the employer interferes with a student’s first-round interview on campus, class, or other valid conflict.

 Employers must give students three (3) business days advance notice of a second-round interview if it is outside the DC Metro Area.
 It is the employer’s responsibility to coordinate second-round interviews withstudents.
 Do not make travel arrangements for students before conferring with them.
 It is customary for employers to reimburse students for travel expenses incurred to interview.
 If applicable, please indicate your policy when inviting a student to interview.

 Second-round interviews should not be scheduled during the first week of on campus interviews.